Humans & Identity

 But what about those whose experiences do not resonate with the dominant discourse presented in the media?
 They can either subject their lived experience to the given ideological representations, or oppose what they see and hear.
 However, where does it leave you, if you do not find your experience represented in any way, if your experience resonates with nothing you see and hear?
 “The critique of the dominant,” which Cultural Studies practices, therefore, has to be supplemented by “a second side: the aim to secure the representation of marginalized or subordinated groups, spaces or themes in various ways”.
 24 Of course, even the best intended representations of a group carry an element of the stereotypical.
 Not all men act ‘masculine’, not all people with dark skin act ‘black’; lived experience is too complex, and too diverse, to be represented in a single image.
 But that’s not what representations are there for, anyway, to simply provide you with a preformed identity.

 Claiming a collective identity, an identity shared with others, is, then, first of all a way of challenging what a dominant discourse fails to offer you, that is, a full subject position, an individual identity, and what it offers you instead, that is, stereotypical depictions that try to pin you down.
 For Cultural Studies, thus, identities are of interest only insofar as they can help build the foundations for action, only if they can help to get you into the position to participate in culture more equally, only if they are the basis for political agency and real change.
 However, the identities we can find and create are always relative to what society offers us, and thus our capacity to change things is determined by the situation we find ourselves in.
 We are subjects of our own narrative only within a story we are subjected to.
-Together, we might rewrite the script, and change the conditions of our experience.
-Here, then, the class struggle with which cultural studies began meets with the new interest in matters of gender, race, ability, sexual orientation etc. “Understood in this way, what some people still insist on calling ‘identity politics’ does not fragment class struggle but radicalizes it”.
+Together, we might rewrite the script, and change the material conditions of our experience.
+Here, then, the struggle against economic exploitation with which cultural studies began meets with the new interest in matters of gender, race, ability, sexual orientation etc. “Understood in this way, what some people still insist on calling ‘identity politics’ does not fragment class struggle but radicalizes it”.
 27

 - Stuart Hall, “Cultural Studies and its Theoretical Legacies”, in: Cultural Studies, eds.
 Lawrence Grossberg, Cary Nelson & Paula Treichler, New York: 1992, 277-294, here p.
 280. ↑